eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 ## `ignorePatterns` in Config Files

-You can tell ESLint to ignore specific files and directories by `ignorePatterns` in your config files.
+You can tell ESLint to ignore specific files and directories using `ignorePatterns` in your config files.
 Each value of `ignorePatterns` is a glob pattern similar to what you would use on the command line.

 ```json
 {